;

 Thean Hou Temple

-Thean Hou Temple in Kuala Lumpur is a stunning six-tiered Chinese temple dedicated to the Goddess of Mercy, Thean Hou.
 It is famous for its exquisite architecture, stunning ornamentation, and panoramic views of the city.
-Reaching here was a trek, as we were exhausted from climbing hills to get to this location.
-I recommend taking a taxi or car if you would like to visit as the place is far from the main streets.
+Reaching here was a trek, and we were exhausted from climbing hills to get to this location.
+I recommend taking a taxi or car if you would like to visit as the place is quite far from the main streets.

 Thean Hou Temple